 Students from any ABA-accredited law school are encouraged to apply to participate in the competition.
 Students must be members of a chapter of the National Black Law Students Association; the National Latino/a Law Student Association; the National Asian Pacific American Law Student Association; the National Native American Law Students Association; or a comparable minority law student organization at their school.

-To apply, each student must submit a resume; a short (pre-existing) writing sample; and a response to a short essay hypothetical on a media-related topic.
+To apply, each student must submit a resume; a short (pre-existing) writing sample; and a response to a short essay hypothetical on a media-related topic by Monday, June 4, 2018.
 A short registration form also must be completed; one for each team or individual student applying.
 There is no fee to apply.
 The Competition Committee will partner students who enter individually and are selected to advance to the quarter-final round.

-The Competition Committee will select up to eight (8) teams to advance to participate in the quarter-final round of the Competition.
+The Competition Committee will select up to twelve (12) teams to advance to participate in the quarter-final round of the Competition.

-The quarter-final round of competition requires each team to submit an appeal brief of up to 30 pages, based on the Moot Court Hypothetical.
-The Moot Court Hypothetical will be announced Friday, August 14, 2015.
-2015-16 Hypothetical
+The quarter-final round of the Competition requires each team to submit an appeal brief of up to 30 pages, based on the Moot Court Hypothetical.
+The Moot Court Hypothetical will be announced Friday, August 24, 2018.

 “I would highly recommend law students to enter the Diversity Moot Court Competition, particularly those of you interested in media and communications law.
 The chance of winning a trip and attending the ABA Media Law Conference is reason enough to enter.
 After last year's competition, I was able to meet some of this country's leading attorneys practicing in the area of communications law for private law firms, media companies, the federal government, and nonprofit organizations.